 Part of my scepticism came from hearing about a few health screening companies that promoted expensive exams that were completely unnecessary.
 Some of the tests even bordered on ridiculous.

-Hearing this, you’ll probably be surprised to learn that I recently signed up for one of these exams, and I had it done last week.
+Hearing this, you’ll probably be surprised to learn that I actually signed up for one of these exams, and I had it done.
 So, what changed my mind?
 This particular flyer offered what is called a vascular screening.

 Several years ago, my mom died shortly after going through a surgical procedure known as carotid endarterectomy.
 It was a necessary procedure because one of the main blood vessels in her neck was becoming blocked.

 The build-up of plaque (a fatty substance) in her artery interfered with the flow of blood to her brain, and this put her at a greatly increased risk of a stroke.
 The surgery was meant to clean out her carotid artery and restore adequate circulation.
 Unfortunately, Mom didn’t survive.